Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How we picked these lenders

 We picked these lenders based on cost, availability and the ability to fund most types of cannabis businesses.
-We also looked for lenders that made a point they could accommodate high-risk businesses and startups, either with special programs or loans specifically for cannabis business.
+We also looked for lenders that made a point they could accommodate high-risk businesses and startups, either with special programs or loans specifically for cannabis businesses.
 We also considered customer reviews, reputation and Better Business Bureau (BBB) accreditation and ratings.

 Since no one loan is best for every business, we made sure to include lenders that offered different types of funding to fit a variety of business needs.